ResMed AirCurve 10 ASV Review: Is it the Machine To Help You?

 5. Easy-to-Use LCD Display

 The bright color LCD screen and intuitive menu make adjusting settings simple.
 Even if you’re not tech-savvy, you’ll find it easy to navigate.
+The display also shows your nightly sleep report with key therapy metrics.

 6. ResMed AirView™ Remote Monitoring